National HIV & TB Health Care Worker Hotline

 Alternatively send an SMS or “Please Call Me” to 071 840 1572

 The Medicines Information Centre (MIC) situated within the Division of Clinical Pharmacology, Department of Medicine at the University of Cape Town is the largest and only clinically-based medicine information centre in South Africa.
-The MIC provides a toll-free national HIV & TB hotline to all health care workers in South Africa for patient treatment related enquiries.
+Based at the MIC, the toll-free National HIV & TB Healthcare Worker Hotline has been operating since 2009.
+It provides a service to all health care workers in South Africa for patient treatment related enquiries.
 Call us - we will gladly assist you!
-This service is free.

 What questions can you ask?